fallen-icarus/cardano-loans/README.md

 ## Conclusion

-The prevailing model in DeFi lending is a dead end.
+The prevailing model in DeFi lending is a dead-end.
 It is a system built for speculation, not production; for exclusion, not inclusion; for centralized control, not user sovereignty.
 It has failed to attract the vast majority of capital and has failed to deliver on the core promise of a decentralized financial future.